premraj0305/ISB-Fraud-Detection-System/README.md

 ## Result
 - Achieved high precision and recall on the minority (fraudulent) class.
 - Selected the best-performing model based on AUC-ROC and F1-score.

+## Conclusion
+This project successfully demonstrates the application of machine learning techniques to detect fraudulent transactions in credit card data.
+By addressing challenges such as class imbalance and feature anonymization, the developed models achieved high accuracy and reliability.
+The insights gained can be extended to real-world systems to enhance financial security and mitigate fraud risks.